Cat is pregnant: Everything you need to know now

 - Weight gain: After a few weeks, your cat will visibly gain weight.

-The stages of pregnancy:
+The phases of pregnancy:

 - Week 9: The birth is imminent.
 The cat seems restless and is looking for a place to give birth.

-Proper care for a pregnant cat
+The right care for a pregnant cat

 1. Nutrition: